-difalkner Posted June 17, 2020 Author Report Share Posted June 17, 2020 8 hours ago, Mick S said: That's really cool, David.
+difalkner Posted June 17, 2020 Author Report Posted June 17, 2020 8 hours ago, Mick S said: That's really cool, David.
 I'll have to forward these pics to my brother.
 He owns a company in Denver called koostik.
 He's made thousands of acoustic iPhone and iPad amplifiers.
 That's a neat design!
 Thanks, Mick!
 I've been thinking about it for weeks and ran through a dozen different ideas while I should have been sleeping.
 I tried to make a Fibonacci sequence pattern work but just couldn't do it justice with the piece of Curly Maple I had.
 Plus, if I made it much larger then she would use it and never say a word but I would know that it was taking up too much room on the bar.
 The deflector idea came to me as I thought about sound ports in speakers to allow some air in from the rear but deflect or shape the sound toward the front.
 I doubt it makes much difference but I like the idea so we'll go with 'it helps'.
-David Quote Link to comment Share on other sites More sharing options...
+David Quote

 Recommended Posts